 We were told that fat-free was the secret to weight loss and many of you probably jumped on board.
-Now we are told to not fear the fat but to embrace it and lather our skin, face, hair, and food in healthy fats.
-It’s gone full circle, no-fat to full-fat.
+Now we are told to not fear fats but to embrace them.
+Lather our skin, face, hair, and food in healthy fats.
+It’s gone full circle, no-fat to full-fat diets.

-But…this craze poses one big question: How much is too much?
+But…this craze poses one big question: How much fat is too much?

 A quick little lesson about fats before I jump right in…

 1 gram of fat has about 9 calories.
-This means that fat as more than twice the calories in 1 gram of carbohydrates(4kcal/per gram) and protein(4kcal/per gram).
+This means that fat contains more than twice the calories than 1 gram of carbohydrates(4kcal/per gram) and protein(4kcal/per gram).

-Hmmmm.
 So you may be thinking why the heck is there such a fat craze?
-You want me to load up on the highest calorie macronutrient?
+Do you want me to load up on the highest calorie macronutrient?
 Hold up, I don’t think so!